-New Zealand is a nation comprised of two islands that have been home to the Maori public for some time.
-Abel Tasman, a Dutch swashbuckler, investigated it in 1642, and British Captain James Cook did so in the 1760s.
+New Zealand is a nation comprised of two islands that have been home to the Maori people for some time.
+Abel Tasman, a Dutch swashbuckler, explored the country in 1642, and British Captain James Cook did so in the 1760s.
 Missionaries played a pivotal part in the foundation of early provinces and European mastery in New Zealand.

-Central Otago was often overlooked until gold was tracked down in the area during the 1860s.
-New Zealand was still important for the British Empire at that point, and numerous people ran to the country to take a shot at wealth.
-The flood of miners helped produce new paths in central New Zealand.
+Central Otago was often overlooked until gold was found in the area during the 1860s.
+New Zealand was still important for the British Empire at that point, and numerous people fled to the country to take a shot at wealth.
+The flood of miners helped produce new paths in Central New Zealand.

-In 1864, during the gold rush, the primary grapevines were developed in Central Otago.
-Despite ideal environmental conditions for grapevines, it took over 100 years for wine grapes to be taken seriously.
+In 1864, during the gold rush, grapes were grown in Central Otago.
+Despite ideal environmental conditions for grapevines, it took over 100 years for viticulture to be taken seriously.

-The country’s Department of Science and Industrial Research (DSIR) dispatched a workforce to the area in 1972 to check whether the land could be used to develop wine, so they planted crops and were happy with the result.
-The principal Pinot Noir from Central Otago was packaged in 1987.
+The country’s Department of Science and Industrial Research (DSIR) dispatched a workforce to the area in 1972 to check whether the land could be used to develop wine.
+The results were positive so more vineyards were planted in the area.

 Best Summer Destination And Amazing Locals